 What we did not realise at the time was

-that the visitor was the assistant of
+that the visitor was the personal assistant

 the inventor of the "dot com" system.